scenerystack/community/docs/reference/api/utterance-queue/Announcer.md

 (readonly)

-When an Utterance to be announced provided an alert in `ResponsePacket`-form, whether or not to listen to the current values of responseCollector Properties, or to just combine all pieces of it no matter.
+When an Utterance to be announced provided an alert in [ResponsePacket](../utterance-queue/ResponsePacket.md)-form, whether or not to listen to the current values of responseCollector Properties, or to just combine all pieces of it no matter.

 #### readyToAnnounce {: #readyToAnnounce data-toc-label='readyToAnnounce' }